+Of the questions to ask your wedding photographer, this one might slip under the radar.
 This is a no-brainer for a wedding photographer who is taking their business seriously, and wants to provide protection for their client and themselves, but it’s wildly disconcerting how many photographers are out there without coverage.
 Many venues require photographers and other vendors to provide proof of insurance prior to being permitted to photograph on the premises, and many times the venue will ask for that proof only weeks before the wedding.
 It would be one nasty surprise for you, as a couple, to find out mere weeks before your wedding that your photographer wasn’t insured, and thus unable to photograph your wedding in your venue!
 ALWAYS check with your prospective wedding photographer to confirm they are properly insured.
 It keeps your guests safe if Aunt Betty accidentally trips over a camera bag, and it keeps the photographer safe as well.

 3.)
 How do you safe-guard my images?